Faux leather is one alternative to conventional leather.

 - When PVC ends up in a landfill it does not decompose like genuine leather and can release dangerous chemicals into the water and soil.

-Differences between real leather and faux leather depend on the manufacturer and where it’s made of course.
+Differences between real leather and faux leather depend on the manufacturer and the type of leather.

 Faux leather can be: